djcse/blog/README.md

 # Build a blog with Django

-System should have python3 installed because django follows python language.
+First of all make sure System has python3 installed to work with django.

 Step-1:
-Clone this git link-
+Clone this git link- https://github.com/dhananjayece244/blog.git

-Go to your working blog directory and a virtual environment using following command-
+Go to blog directory and create a virtual environment using following command-
 $ virtualenv env

-Activate virtual environment- $source env/bin/activate
+then activate the virtual environment- $ source env/bin/activate

 Step-2:
-Install django: pip install django==2.0.7
+Install django: $ pip install django==2.0.7

 Step-3:
-Run this migtration command - $ python manage.py makemigrations , You will be asked install some django modules so run the following command before migrations-
+Run this migtration command - $ python manage.py makemigrations , You will be asked to install some django modules.. so run the following commands before migrations-

 $ pip install django-allauth
 $ pip install django-crispy_forms
 $ pip install django-tinymce4-lite
 $ pip install pillow

 step-4:
-Now you are can move on and run migration command-
+Now you can move on and run the migration command-

 $ python manage.py makemigrations
 $ python manage.py migrate